cpark50/cpark50/README.md

 :computer: Technologies
 ---
 - Mobile app development using Kotlin and Android Studio
-- Web development using HTML, Javascript, CSS
+- Web development using HTML, CSS, Javascript
 - Backend development using C++, Java and Python